 5. If the collection of information impacts small businesses or other small entities (Item 5 of OMB Form 83-I) describe any methods used to minimize burden.

-The information no impact on small businesses or other small entities including small PHAs.
-Thsurvey designed to be completed in less than 25 minutes (about 20 minutes on the average).
-The questions are short, simple, and some of them ‘yes or no’ answersurthermore, the will be administered online (through survey monkey), which eliminates time and costs associated with postage of paper-based mail questionnaires.
+The information to be collected will have no impact on small businesses or other small entities including small PHAs.
+This is a one-time survey designed to be completed in less than 25 minutes (about 20 minutes on the average).
+The information to be used in responding to the questions is information that PHAs are statutorily required to have in their files and (pursuant to the ACC) readily provide to HUD as part of HUD’s Congressionally-mandated oversight.
+The questions are short, simple, and some of them require only dichotomous responses—that is, ‘yes or no’ answers.
+Furthermore, the questionnaire will be administered online (through survey monkey), which eliminates time and costs associated with postage of paper-based mail questionnaires.
 Small PHAs will not need as much time to complete the survey, as some of them have only one project (in one location and with fewer units).
 Therefore, small PHAs will not encounter the burden involved in aggregating information from multiple big projects, in multiple locations.

 6. Describe the consequence to Federal program or policy activities if the collection is not conducted or is conducted less frequently, as well as any technical or legal obstacles to reducing burden.